andrefilipefmsilva/NLP_AirBnB-Listings/README.md

 Work done as part of the Text Mining course at Nova IMS.

 This work has limitations in terms of the final code and final report, due to computational resource constraints and time constraints.
-When time allows, these will be addressed.

-This repository is not final yet.
+Nonetheless, it still provided good predictions and we got a good grade.